Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Materials and Methodology

-The generally lower variability between the peaks and valleys of the elevation distribution in urban landscapes resulted in a lower standard deviation (Austin: 35.01 m, Provo: 78.63 m) compared to the natural landscapes.
-These showed a larger standard deviation of elevation values, even for smaller areas.
-In our dataset, the natural vegetated areas were steeper, with Diamond Fork Canyon and Kelsey Peak in Utah showing high mean elevation values and large standard deviations (194–228 m) indicating irregular mountainous terrain.
-The value of the mean slope in Diamond Fork Canyon was 59.73$^\circ$, and in Kelsey Peak, it was 61.32$^\circ$.
-Although the mean slope were high, the low standard deviation of less than 20$^\circ$ indicates that the terrain was more uniform.
+The two landscape types were characterized by large variation in elevation range.
+The natural vegetated areas were steeper, with Diamond Fork Canyon and Kelsey Peak in Utah showing high mean elevation values and large standard deviations (194–228 m) indicating irregular mountainous terrain.
+The value of the mean hillslope gradient in Diamond Fork Canyon was 59.73$^\circ$, and in Kelsey Peak, it was 61.32$^\circ$.
+Although these values are very high, the low standard deviation ($<20^\circ$) indicates a relatively uniform terrain.

-Both Chaco Canyon, NM, and Casa Diablo Mountain, CA, exhibited lower variability in elevation values than vegetated areas in Utah.
-In particular, the skewness and kurtosis of Chaco Canyon were higher due to the asymmetry between the steep canyon and the plateau.
-The mean slope was 19.92$^\circ$, with a bimodal distribution resulting from the contrast between the broad plateaus and the steep canyons.
-A smoother distribution of elevation values was obtained for Casa Diablo, which features more uniform terrain and broad hillslopes, with a mean slope of 32.23$^\circ$.
-The standard deviation of the slope was higher than in the vegetated sites due to steep narrow canyons and stream incisions (Figure \ref{fig:dsm_elevation_slope_histograms} and Table \ref{tab:stat}).
+Both Chaco Canyon, NM, and Casa Diablo Mountain, CA, exhibited lower variability in elevation values than the vegetated sites in Utah.
+In particular, skewness and kurtosis of Chaco Canyon were higher due to the asymmetry between the steep canyon and the plateau.
+The mean hillslope gradient was 19.92$^\circ$, with a bimodal distribution resulting from the contrast between the broad plateaus and the steep canyons.
+A smoother distribution of elevation values was obtained for Casa Diablo, which features more uniform terrain and broad hillslopes, with a mean hillslope gradient of 32.23$^\circ$.
+Standard deviation was higher than in the vegetated sites due to steep narrow canyons and stream incisions (Figure \ref{fig:dsm_elevation_slope_histograms} and Table \ref{tab:stat}).

 All elevation and NAIP datasets were geo-referenced and co-registered according to the North American Datum (NAD) of 1983 UTM coordinate system \citep{fgdc1998metadata}.
-Each landscape type was divided into two similar subset sites, one for training and the other for evaluation.
-Specifically, Austin, Kelsey Peak, and Chaco Canyon were used to fine-tune the model.
-These locations were chosen as representative examples from different regions to create a balanced train-test split.
-The objective was to ensure that the model was trained on a variety of terrains to perform a more comprehensive evaluation without overfitting the model to a single type of landscape.
+Each landscape type was divided into two comparable subsets, with one site used for training and the other for evaluation.
+Kelsey Peak and Chaco Canyon were specifically selected for fine-tuning.
+This selection was intended to create a balanced train–test split and to expose the model to diverse terrain conditions, thereby supporting a comprehensive evaluation and reducing overfitting likelihood to any landscape type.